The 2 most significant factors that directly impact whether azaleas bloom are:

 Drought

-Azaleas are shallow rooted plants and require moist soil conditions therefore they are often the first plant in the garden to show signs of drought.
+Azaleas are shallow-rooted plants and require moist soil conditions therefore they are often the first plant in the garden to show signs of drought.

-If the plant is just starting to wilt and the leaves begin to curl up then the azalea requires a generous soak and will appreciate a good mulch (such as leaf mould) to help lock in the moisture and the plant will recover in 24 hours.
+If the plant is just starting to wilt and the leaves begin to curl up then the azalea requires a generous soak and will appreciate a good mulch (such as leaf mold) to help lock in the moisture and the plant will recover in 24 hours.

-However, persistent drought or drought at the wrong time of year can stunt growth and be to the determinant of azaleas Spring bloom.
+However, persistent drought or drought at the wrong time of year can stunt growth and be to the determinant of azalea’s Spring bloom.
 Azaleas require moist soil (but not saturated) all year round and if the ground is dry during the development of flower buds then the azalea will likely produce fewer flowers if bloom at all.

 Read my article to learn how much and how often to water azaleas.